eHealthAfrica/aether/README.md

 The communication between the containers is done via [token authentication](http://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication).

-In the case of `aether-odk` and `aether-couchdb-sync` there is a global token to connect to `aether-kernel` set in the **required** environment variable `AETHER_KERNEL_TOKEN`.
+In the case of `aether-odk-module` and `aether-couchdb-sync-module` there is a global token to connect to `aether-kernel` set in the **required** environment variable `AETHER_KERNEL_TOKEN`.

 In the case of `gather` there are tokens per user.
-This means that every time a logged in user tries to visit any page that requires to fetch data from any of the other apps, `aether-kernel` and/or `aether-odk`, the system will verify that the user token for that app is valid or will request a new one using the global tokens, `AETHER_KERNEL_TOKEN` and/or `AETHER_ODK_TOKEN`; that's going to be used for all requests and will allow the system to better track the user actions.
+This means that every time a logged in user tries to visit any page that requires to fetch data from any of the other apps, `aether-kernel` and/or `aether-odk-module`, the system will verify that the user token for that app is valid or will request a new one using the global tokens, `AETHER_KERNEL_TOKEN` and/or `AETHER_ODK_TOKEN`; that's going to be used for all requests and will allow the system to better track the user actions.